Gibraltar ready to reciprocate amid confusing reports border controls may be tightened

 The fear is that without those interim arrangements, tighter controls would lead to severe disruption for citizens travelling in both directions.

-In one instance last October, his orders triggered reciprocal measures by Gibraltarian immigration staff that led to chaotic scenes at the border during the morning rush hour.
+In one instance last October, his orders triggered reciprocal measures by Gibraltarian immigration staff that led to chaotic scenes at the border during the morning rush hour, placing some businesses and public services in Gibraltar under strain due to their reliance on cross-border workers.

-He said there had been no written or verbal instruction not to apply the Schengen Code at the border in respect of Gibraltar residents, even while acknowledging the existence of a “recommendation” from the EU that Gibraltar residents should not be stamped against the backdrop of treaty talks.
+He said there was no written or verbal instruction not to apply the Schengen Code at the border in respect of Gibraltar residents but acknowledged the existence of a “recommendation” from the EU that Gibraltar residents should not be stamped against the backdrop of treaty talks.

 For the senior officer at Spain’s border with Gibraltar, that amounted to confirmation that the Schengen Code should be fully applied to Gibraltar residents “unless written instructions are received” stating otherwise.

-According to his latest order as reported by Europa Sur, “the application [of tighter controls] will be carried out once the necessary reasonable time has passed in order to minimise any reprisals from Gibraltar towards Spanish workers.”
+According to his latest order as reported by Europa Sur, “the application [of tighter controls] will be carried out once the necessary reasonable time has passed [from peak hours] in order to minimise any reprisals from Gibraltar towards Spanish workers.”

-The reports in the Spanish press have created deep unease on both sides of the border and the situation remains confusing, though one thing is clear.
+The reports in the Spanish press rang alarm bells on both sides of the border and the situation remains confusing, though one thing is clear.

-“I have given instructions that if they start, we will start within an hour,” said Chief Minister Fabian Picardo.
+“I have given instructions that if they start, we will start within an hour,” Chief Minister Fabian Picardo told the Chronicle on Monday, when the issue flared up.

 Reacting to the reports in Europa Sur, La Linea mayor Juan Franco said he was following the situation closely.